RyanClementsHax/notes/cloud/aws/billing.md

 - linking accounts counts towards scaling discounts
 - can create new accounts
 - can even do that with api calls
+- cloud trail logs from individual accounts can be aggregated into a single s3 bucket in the master account
 - reports are only stored in the master account's s3

 ## Pricing model